N1nDr0id/FuserCustomSongManager/README.md

 Also provided within this folder is "Fuser Custom Song Manager Console.exe".
 This version of the program displays a console alongside the app, which may help with determining issues should you run into any.

 You can also choose to download the latest executable within the dist folder.
 NOTE: this version is typically in development and may not be ready for use.

+As a small note, config files and the song database for this program are placed in %localappdata%/FuserCustomSongManager.

 ### Building
 To build the application, you need PyInstaller downloaded.